awsdocs/aws-appconfig-user-guide/doc_source/appconfig-creating-deployment-strategy.md

 Proceed to [Step 5: Deploying a configuration](appconfig-deploying.md)\.

-### Creating an AWS AppConfig deployment strategy \(commandline\)<a name="appconfig-creating-deployment-strategy-create-commandline"></a>
+### Creating an AWS AppConfig deployment strategy \(command line\)<a name="appconfig-creating-deployment-strategy-create-commandline"></a>

-The following procedure describes how to use the AWS CLI \(on Linux or Windows\) or AWS Tools for PowerShell to create a AWS AppConfig deployment strategy\.
+The following procedure describes how to use the AWS CLI \(on Linux or Windows\) or AWS Tools for PowerShell to create an AWS AppConfig deployment strategy\.

 **To create a deployment strategy step by step**

-1. Install and configure the AWS CLI\.
-For information, see [Install or upgrade AWS command line tools](getting-started-cli.md)\.
+1. Open the AWS CLI\.

 1. Run the following command to create a deployment strategy\.